revaturelabs/interviewquestions/Python/Python-Datatypes/Number.md

   - Set
   - Dictionary

-- `Numbers`, `strings`, `lists`, `dictionaries`, `tuples`, `files`, and `sets` are generally considered the main types of data.
-Types, None, and Booleans are sometimes also classified this way.
-The integer, floating-point, complex, fraction and decimal are numerical data types and simple strings and Unicode strings in Python 2 and text strings and byte strings in Python 3 are the types of string data types.
+- `Numbers`, `strings`, `lists`, `dictionaries`, `tuples`, `files`, and `sets` are generally considered as the main types of data.
+Types, None, and Booleans are sometimes classified this way.
+The integer, floating-point, complex, fraction and decimal are numerical data types, simple strings and Unicode strings in Python 2, text strings and byte strings in Python 3 are the types of string data types.

 </blockquote>
     </details>

 ---

-3.Why are these data types called Python's core data types?
+3.Why are the data types called Python's core data types?

   ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

-> They are known as the core data types because they are part of the Python language itself and are always available to create other objects, you usually need to call functions in imported modules.
+> They are known as the core data types because they are part of the Python language itself and are always available to create other objects, and you usually need to call functions in imported modules.

 </details>

 ---

-4.How will you find type of the data?
+4.How will you find the type of the data?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)